 This garden was also designed to appeal to different senses.
 Notice the scent of the pines and the sounds of animals, feel a winter breeze across the water, and listen to your own footsteps crunching on the gravel paths on a quiet day.

 Conservatory Pavilions: Desert Blooms, Tropical Fruit, and Gorgeous South African Flowers

 The Steinhardt Conservatory’s three indoor pavilions are climate controlled to replicate different ecosystems: an arid desert, a humid tropical rainforest, and the mild warmth of the Mediterranean, California, and South Africa.

 - The colorful tubular flower spikes of aloes blooming in the Desert Pavilion.

-- South African bulbs like Natal lily, Cape cowslip, and bird-of-paradise blooming in January and February in the Warm Temperate Pavilion.
+- South African bulbs like Natal-lily, cobra-lily, and bird-of-paradise blooming in January and February in the Warm Temperate Pavilion.
 The fragrant olive blossoms also smell wonderful at this time of year—you may notice the lovely scent before you can identify its source.

-- Mangoes, papayas, starfruit, jack fruit, guavas, and other tropical fruits and flowers growing high up in the branches of the Tropical Pavilion's trees.
+- Loquat, papaya, guava, and other tropical fruits and flowers growing high up in the branches of the Tropical Pavilion's trees.

-Plants from different regions that share the same growing conditions grow together here: African honeysuckle and Italian jasmine in the Warm Temperate Pavilion, Mexican cacti and succulents from Madagascar in the Desert Pavilion, and South American anthuriums and fishtail palms from Asia in the Tropical Pavilion.
+Plants from different regions that share the same growing conditions grow together here: African honeysuckle and Provence lavender in the Warm Temperate Pavilion, Mexican cacti and succulents from Madagascar in the Desert Pavilion, and South American anthuriums and fishtail palms from Asia in the Tropical Pavilion.

 The deceptively quiet forest of the Native Flora Garden.
-The bare branches may appear dead, but inside, they are very much alive and preparing for spring.
+The bare branches may appear dead, but inside, they are preparing for spring.